Royal Rumble (2016): Storylines

-On the January 7, 2016 episode of SmackDown, John Cena introduced Kalisto as an opponent for United States Champion Alberto Del Rio.
+On the January 7 episode of SmackDown, John Cena introduced Kalisto as an opponent for United States Champion Alberto Del Rio.
 After Kalisto won the match, he was granted a title match on the January 11 episode of Raw, in which he defeated Del Rio to win the United States Championship.
 Del Rio went on to win back the championship the following night on SmackDown.
 Subsequently, another title match between the two was scheduled for the Royal Rumble.

 On the January 4 episode of Raw, Becky Lynch was attacked by Divas Champion Charlotte after defeating her in a non-title match.
 With the help of father Ric Flair, Charlotte defeated Lynch to retain the championship on the January 7 episode of SmackDown.
 Subsequently, Lynch challenged Charlotte for another title match at the Royal Rumble.
 Though Charlotte was unwilling to grant Lynch another title opportunity, Lynch goaded Flair to accept the challenge on his daughter's behalf.

-On the January 11 episode of Raw, The Usos defeated The New Day.
-The following week on Raw, a tag team title defense by The New Day against The Usos was scheduled for the Royal Rumble.
+On the January 11 episode of Raw, The Usos (Jey Uso and Jimmy Uso) defeated WWE Tag Team Champions The New Day (Kofi Kingston and Big E, with Xavier Woods) in a non-title match.
+The following week on Raw, a title match between the two teams was scheduled for the Royal Rumble.

-On January 20, a fatal four-way tag team match between Darren Young and Damien Sandow, The Dudley Boyz, The Ascension, and Mark Henry and Jack Swagger was scheduled for the Royal Rumble pre-show, with both members of the winning team earning a spot in the Royal Rumble match later in the night.
+On January 20, a fatal four-way tag team match between Darren Young and Damien Sandow, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), The Ascension (Konnor and Viktor), and Mark Henry and Jack Swagger was scheduled for the Royal Rumble pre-show, with both members of the winning team earning a spot in the Royal Rumble match later in the night.

 Event

 Pre-show

-On the Royal Rumble kickoff pre-show, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), Jack Swagger and Mark Henry, Damien Sandow and Darren Young, and The Ascension (Konnor and Viktor) competed in a Fatal 4-Way Tag Team match, in which the winners would qualify for the Royal Rumble match.
+On the Royal Rumble kickoff pre-show, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), Jack Swagger and Mark Henry, Damien Sandow and Darren Young, and The Ascension (Konnor and Viktor) competed in a fatal four-way tag team match, in which the winners would qualify for the Royal Rumble match.
 In the end, Bubba Ray and D-Von performed a 3-D on Viktor before Swagger applied a Patriot Lock on Bubba Ray whilst Henry performed a Running Splash on Bubba Ray.
 Henry pinned Viktor, allowing Swagger and Henry to qualify for the Royal Rumble match.